-The BSc (Hons) Health and Social Science programme offers a 3-year programme of study.
+The BSc (Hons) Health and Social Science and the BSc (Hons) Health and Social Science with Foundation Year offers a 3- and 4-year programme of study respectively.
 The programme is a relevant, contemporary, and stimulating course that offers a focus on innovative and cross-disciplinary health and social science research.
 It provides a comprehensive understanding of the function and complexity of society, the lives of different individuals and the role of health, communities, and workplaces within it.
 The content of the course is broad, covering contemporary ideas, theories of society, history, and culture.
-The course offers an inherent contemplation and reflection of Regent College values.
+The course offers an inherent contemplation and reflection of Regent College London's (RCL) values.